 Stubentor

-Much of today’s central Vienna derives from the major redevelopments of the mid-1800s.
+Much of today’s central Vienna derives from the significant redevelopments of the mid-1800s.
 Before the redevelopment, the city centre of Vienna was within a large city wall.
-One of the few visible remains is, among others, is the Stubentor (city gate).
+One of the few visible remains is, among others, the Stubentor (city gate).
 Yet it’s hard to imagine what it used to look like.
-Thus, the city model on the sidewalk gives you a good idea how Vienna used to look like.
-Nevertheless, after spending a few minutes orientating ourselves in the medieval Vienna and snapping some pictures of the remains of the city gate, it’s time to our sightseeing.
+Thus, the city model on the sidewalk gives you a good idea of how Vienna used to look like.
+Nevertheless, after spending a few minutes orienting ourselves in medieval Vienna and snapping some pictures of the remains of the city gate, it’s time to go sightseeing.
 We continue outside what used to be the old city walls and cross the Ringstrasse (Parkring) and head into the greenery.

 Wiener Stadtpark